DitroniX/IPEM-S3-AI-ESP32-S3-IoT-Ethernet-Mains-Power-Energy-Monitor/README.md

 **IPEM S3-AI**  is a compact and powerful STEM Community board which is designed for IoT monitoring of mains power circuits.

+Incorporating the popular ATM90E36A, this high-precision, poly-phase energy metering IC is designed for advanced power monitoring in residential, commercial, and industrial systems.

+By incorporating the powerful Espress S3 MCU, with it's Dual-core Tensilica Xtensa LX7 processor (up to 240 MHz), you are able to take advantage of it's built-in vector instruction sets to accelerate machine-learning math operations.

+LLM and AI Integration TinyML & Offline AI capability by running quantized, lightweight models locally (e.g., TensorFlow Lite Micro) for tasks like offline voice wake-words, face recognition, and keyword spotting.

+**IPEM S3-AI** Also features a seperate dedicated SPI port for the Ethernet.

 ### **What is a Power Energy Monitor?**

 [](https://github.com/DitroniX/EPEM-Ethernet-Power-Energy-Monitor#what-is-a-power-energy-monitor)